deathworlders/online/content/book/deathworlders/chapter-12-only-human.md

 “Well, even if you pass the baton first chance you get, you’re still technically in charge of every civilian aspect of this colony for the time being.”
 Powell said.
 He snatched a clipboard from where it was hanging on a tent post and consulted it.

 “Let’s see… There’s a list of stuff they’d like you to do.
-Nothing major: name the colonial capitol,  identify any existing human citizens, living or dead... we’ve  got real-time two-way communications with Earth but a pretty small data budget of what we can send and receive: more like telegraph than anything.
+Nothing major: name the colonial capitol,  identify any existing human citizens, living or dead...we’ve  got real-time two-way communications with Earth but a pretty small data budget of what we can send and receive: more like telegraph than anything.
 To be honest, there’s not much for you to do.
 Anything on this list you DO do will be taken under advisement by the civilian experts and contractors we bring in once this place is secure and the camp’s up and running smoothly.”

 “That doesn’t sound like it’ll take a whole month.”
 Jen said.